-Remember, the goal of a time-out is to calm your child down and to get them thinking rationally instead of acting out.
+Remember, the goal of a time-out is to calm your child down.
+Also, to get them thinking rationally instead of acting out.

 Praise the good, explain the bad Praise the good, explain the bad

-Try this before going to time-outs and just keep your patience close.
-Everything is still new to toddlers and they don’t really understand ‘the rules’ yet.
+Try this before going to time-outs, and keep your patience close.
+Everything is still new to toddlers, and they don’t really understand ‘the rules’ yet.

 So nudge them in the right direction and explain to them when they are doing something wrong.
-Over time, it will sink in and lessons learned soon become habits that can last a lifetime.
+Over time, it will sink in, and lessons learned soon become habits that can last a lifetime.

-Reminders are better than demands
+Reminders are better than demands.

-‘Your toys belong in your room’ are just two examples of things that you can easily find yourself repeating all day.
+‘Your toys belong in your room’ are two examples of things that you can find yourself repeating all day.

 So, nudge them in the right direction and let them figure it out on their own sometimes.

 Stickers and privileges

-Sometimes you can get really frustrated with your toddler’s behavior and the temptation to ‘bribe’ them with toys can be hard to resist.
+Sometimes you can get really frustrated with your toddler’s behavior.
+The temptation to ‘bribe’ them with toys can be hard to resist.

 The idea is that you:

-- Place the coupons in a hat or a bowl
+Place the coupons in a hat or a bowl

-- Your child earns 7 or 10 stickers
+Your child earns 7 or 10 stickers

-- They get to draw a coupon as a reward.
+They get to draw a coupon as a reward.

-Let’s say that we are trying to teach young Joe to put away his coloring books when coloring time is over.
+We are trying to teach young Joe to put away his coloring books when coloring time is over.
 This time, Joe puts the books away… you offer praise and put a sticker on the calendar in front of him.

-After he reaches 7 stickers, then you tell him he gets to pull a ‘reward coupon’ that he can use whenever he likes.
+After he reaches 7 stickers, you tell him he gets to pull a ‘reward coupon’ that he can use whenever he likes.

 You are reinforcing a specific behavior to the point that it is becoming a habit.
 Then, you can try this with another behavior and eventually more than one.

-Give it a try and see for yourself, because this one really works!
+Give it a try and see for yourself because this one really works!